exowanderer/exowanderer.github.io/_pages/about.md

 I'm an Research Scientist at the [Space Science Institute](http://spacescience.org/) with dual appointments in the [Center for Extrasolar Planetary Systems and Center for Data Science](https://www.spacescience.org/research.php).

-My main research interest is the development of machine learning applications to better extract information from astronomical data sets, especially in the puruit of exoplanet characterization.
-Having recently workd for the [Space Telescope Science Institute](http://www.stsci.edu/) as the Exoplanet and Machine Learning Research Scientist on the James Webb Space Telescope Mission, I developed anomaly detection algorithms for both spatially and temporally correlated anomaly signals.
-I strongly enjoy collaborating with scientists, engineers, and adminstrators on developing the best platform for exoplanet characterization from space telescopes.
+My main research interest is the development of machine learning applications to better extract information from astronomical data sets, especially in the pursuit of exoplanet characterization.
+Having recently worked for the [Space Telescope Science Institute](http://www.stsci.edu/) as the Exoplanet and Machine Learning Research Scientist on the James Webb Space Telescope Mission, I developed anomaly detection algorithms for both spatially and temporally correlated anomaly signals.
+I strongly enjoy collaborating with scientists, engineers, and administrators on developing the best platform for exoplanet characterization from space telescopes.

 Moreover, I was the Deputy Project Manager for the [Exoplanet Characterization Toolkit](https://github.com/exoctk), and am still proud to collaborate with them to develop our "Proposal-to-Publication" [Exoplanetary Science Engine](https://exoctk.stsci.edu/)